Yash-Bandal/YTunes_Music-Player-v1.0/Notes.md

 1. Easy to visualize is..get all required elements as variables..and operate on that variables

 2. eg variables- folders, currentSong, ..and all like this..see its  implementation
+3. while using app..create playlist folder and info.json to populate

 ## File paths
 1. first we clg path in logs...